-ADSL INDUSTRY BACKGROUND.
-ADSL technology allows telephone companies to offer high-speed data services over their existing telephone wires.
+DSL INDUSTRY BACKGROUND.
+DSL technology allows telephone companies to offer high-speed data services over their existing telephone wires.
 Telephone companies began tests and trials of ADSL technology in the mid 1990s.
 Commercial deployment of ADSL services began in modest volumes in 1999, and during the last five years, the rate of deployment of ADSL services accelerated dramatically, particularly outside of the United States.
-According to announcements by major telephone companies and information compiled by Point Topic Ltd., a company that provides analysis of broadband access to the Internet, approximately 12 million, 17 million, 28 million, and 36 million new ADSL subscribers were added in 2001, 2002, 2003, and 2004, respectively.
-As of December 31, 2004, there were approximately 97 million global ADSL subscribers worldwide, of which approximately 16 million were in North America.
-There were approximately 34 million in Europe/Middle East/Africa, approximately 43 million were in the Asia Pacific region and the remainder were in Latin America.
+According to announcements by major telephone companies and information compiled by Point Topic Ltd., a company that provides analysis of broadband access to the Internet, approximately 12 million, 17 million, 28 million, 36 million and 43 million new ADSL subscribers were added in 2001, 2002, 2003, 2004 and 2005, respectively.
+As of September 30, 2005, there were approximately 125 million global ADSL subscribers worldwide, of which approximately 20.4 million were in North America.
+There were 46.2 million in Europe/Middle East/Africa, approximately 53.8 million were in the Asia Pacific region and the remainder were in Latin America.

 Some of the largest providers of ADSL service in North America are telephone companies such as SBC, Verizon, BellSouth, Qwest, and Bell Canada.
 In Europe, major providers include Deutsche Telekom, France Telecom, Belgacom, British Telecom, Telefonica, Telecom Italia, and Telia.
-Large Asian providers include Korea Telecom and Hanaro in Korea, NTT and Yahoo Broadband in Japan, Chunghwa in Taiwan, and China Telecom.
+Large Asian providers include Korea Telecom and Hanaro in Korea, NTT and Yahoo Broadband in Japan, Chunghwa in Taiwan, and China Telecom in China.